 COVID-19 Accommodation Request

-On March 7, 2020, Governor Andrew Cuomo signed Executive Order number 202 declaring a state of emergency throughout the State of New York until September 7, 2020 due to Covid-19.
+On March 7, 2020, Governor Andrew Cuomo signed Executive Order number 202 declaring a state of emergency throughout the State of New York due to Covid-19.
 Since that time, the Governor has promulgated several further orders, which at first restricted the operations of colleges and universities and then began to slowly loosen those restrictions as the basis for the emergency began to weaken.

 Molloy College remains committed to the health and safety of its community.
-In furtherance of these goals and in recognition of the Governor's recent executive orders allowing persons to return to work, the College will accept requests for reasonable workplace accommodations from those indiviuduals that are at higher risk for severe illness from COVID-19 during the declared emergency.
-Those who are at higher risk during the declared emergency include:
+In furtherance of these goals and in recognition of the Governor's recent executive orders allowing persons to return to work, the College will accept requests for reasonable workplace accommodations from those individuals who are or who might be at increased risk for severe illness from COVID-19 during the declared emergency.
+Those who are at increased risk during the declared emergency include: